 So, How Long Should Cookies Cool?

 Well, there is no one size fits all answer.
 Some people have incredibly thick cookies, and they want a chewy result, so leaving them right in the baking pan is the best idea.
-Others want crispy cookies, so they will need to be cooled for as little as a minute before placing on the rack.
+Others want crispy cookies, so they will need to be cooled for as little as a minute before placing them on the rack.

 However, for most regular cookies, it’s simple – wait until the cookies have cooled down enough to move them to your preferred cooling method, whether it’s a rack, wood tray, glass tray, or even a paper towel.
-This typically occurs around five minutes after removing from the oven.
+This typically occurs around five minutes after removal from the oven.

 Cookies can be finicky little treats, but they are well worth the hassle.
 Stick with cooling for five to ten minutes and a cooling rack, and you will be set unless you want to try out some other methods.
 If you still have questions about this, check out these common questions below.